Optimal scaling for the transient phase of the random walk Metropolis algorithm: The mean-field limit: Proof of Proposition 1

 One has for $k\in{\mathbb N}$,

-By the end of the proof of Proposition~\ref{intmart} (see in particular \eqref{majoecdisc}), the first term in the right-hand-side converges to $0$ locally uniformly in $t$ as $n\to\infty$.
-By \eqref{cutoff} and Theorem \ref{chaos}, the sum of the second and last terms in the right-hand-side converges to $0$ as $k\to\infty$ uniformly in $n$ and locally uniformly in $t$.
-Last, for fixed $k$, the third term converges to $0$ as $n\to\infty$ locally uniformly in $t$ by Theorem \ref{chaos}.
-One deduces that $\E\left|\langle \mu^n_{\frac{\lfloor nt\rfloor}{n}},(V')^2\rangle-\E[(V'(X_t))^2]\right|$ converges to $0$ as $n\to\infty$ locally uniformly in $t$.
-Dealing with the other expectation in the right-hand-side of \eqref{contprobacc} in a similar but easier way (since $V''$ is bounded), one concludes the proof.
+By the end of the proof of Proposition~\ref{intmart} [see in particular (\ref{majoecdisc})], the first term in the right-hand side converges to $0$ locally uniformly in $t$ as $n\to\infty$.
+By (\ref {cutoff}) and Theorem~\ref{chaos}, the sum of the second and last terms in the right-hand side converges to $0$ as $k\to\infty$ uniformly in $n$ and locally uniformly in $t$.
+Last, for fixed $k$, the third term converges to $0$ as $n\to\infty$ locally uniformly in $t$ by Theorem~\ref{chaos}.
+One deduces that $\E\llvert \langle\mu ^n_{{\lfloor nt\rfloor}/{n}},(V')^2\rangle-\E [(V'(X_t))^2]\rrvert $ converges to $0$ as $n\to\infty$ locally uniformly in $t$.
+Dealing with the other expectation in the right-hand side of (\ref {contprobacc}) in a similar but easier way (since $V''$ is bounded), one completes the proof.